Insurgency in Balochistan: Israel

-According to author Mark Perry, CIA memos revealed that in 2007 and 2008 Israeli agents posed as American spies and recruited Pakistani citizens to work for Jundallah (BLA affiliate) and carried out false flag operations against Iran.
+According to author Mark Perry, CIA memos revealed that in 2007 and 2008 Israeli agents posed as American spies and recruited Pakistani citizens to work for Jundallah (a BLA affiliate) and carried out false flag operations against Iran.

+Later, in January 2012 article, Mark Perry questioned the validity of the previous allegations, asserting that the CIA "had barred even the most incidental contact with Jundallah."
+The rumors originated in an Israeli Mossad "false flag" operation; Mossad agents posing as CIA officers supposedly met and recruited Jundullah members in cities such as London to carry out attacks against Iran.
+President George W. Bush "went absolutely ballistic" when he learned of Israel's actions, but the situation was not resolved until President Barack Obama's administration "drastically scaled back joint U.S–Israel intelligence programs targeting Iran" and ultimately designated Jundallah a terrorist organization in November 2010.

-The Baloch Society of North America (BSO-NA) was a Baloch lobbying group founded in 2004 in Washington, D.C. by Dr. Wahid Baloch, a graduate of Bolan Medical College who had gone into self-imposed exile in the United States in 1992.
+The Baloch Society of North America (BSNA) was a Baloch lobbying group founded in 2004 in Washington, D.C. by Dr. Wahid Baloch, a graduate of Bolan Medical College who had gone into self-imposed exile in the United States in 1992.
 Between 2004 and 2014, his group had been trying to gain American (as well as Israeli) support for the independence of Balochistan.
 He held meetings with several American Congressmen and allegedly had meetings with several CIA officials.
 Dr. Baloch had long claimed that the Pakistani government was committing acts of genocide against the Baloch people, and that Islamabad's aim was to plunder the province's vast mineral resources.
 In January 2014 he released a letter appealing to the United States and Israel for direct assistance in preventing an alleged "killing spree of Baloch people" by the "Pakistani army".

-In May 2014, Dr. Baloch disbanded the BSO-NA, claiming that the War of Independence of Balochistan was actually a "war of independence of Khans, Nawabs and Sardars".
-He has since formed the Baloch Council of North America (BCN), which has dedicated itself to working with all democratic and nationalist forces in Pakistan to secure Baloch rights through democratic, nonviolent means, within the federation of Pakistan.
+In May 2014, Dr. Baloch disbanded the BSNA, claiming that the War of Independence of Balochistan was actually a "war of independence of Khans, Nawabs and Sardars".
+He has since formed the Baloch Council of North America (BCNA), which has dedicated itself to working with all democratic and nationalist forces in Pakistan to secure Baloch rights through democratic, nonviolent means, within the federation of Pakistan.

+Saudi Arabia

+Iran considers Jundallah to be connected to the Taliban and their opium revenues, as well as receiving financial and ideological support directly from Saudi Arabia in collusion with other hardline elements within Pakistan and Afghanistan.
+Others alleged that United States had long supported low-intensity conflict and assassinations with Saudi money, especially against nationalists, socialists, and Shias.

+American journalist Dan Rather traveled to Pakistan, the United Arab Emirates, Sweden, and France to investigate Jundallah and its funding sources.
+On the television news show Dan Rather Reports, he indicated that support comes from Balochis in Sweden where Radio Baloch FM is broadcast from Stockholm.